collective/collective.autoscaling/README.rst

 This package allows automatic scaling of too large images in Plone sites.
 Images can be either Image content type or any Image field on content types.

-This is totally transparent to the user.
+This is totally transparent to the user (except if you choose to show message).

 Settings